![]() |

 Nonetheless, "Skull Orchard" is a damn good record, and those rolling r's offer a pretty good clue why Langford recorded these songs under his own name: he's a Welshman, and most of these songs find him brooding about what's become of his homeland.
 The record starts with visions of small-town funerals and ends with Tom Jones (another Welsh crooner, but probably not an anarchist) flying over the countryside, looking down at "the greedy hand/ of the vandals who ravaged the land."
 In between, the film crew for "Moby Dick" brings an ominously temporary economic boom to a small Welsh fishing village, billboards go up, docks shut down, and unemployed sailors get really drunk and wonder what went wrong.

-It's a testament to Langford's prodigious talent that he makes even that bitter old shit sound like a friend you'd like to keep.
+that bitter old shit sound like a friend you'd like to keep.

 Tim Quirk